Awards Administered by other Authorities

 Single Parent Scholarships - The Custody X Change Giving Program

 Although we are based in the USA our scholarships are available to students anywhere in the world and now available to full-time and part-time students.
 The amount awarded is converted into the relevant currency before being transferred to the successful applicant.
 In order to qualify for the Custody X Change Single Parent Scholarship, you must: Have primary physical custody of one or more minor children; Be enrolled full-time at an accredited college or university; Have a GPA of 3.0 or higher or be a first-semester student.
 The scholarship is open to single parent students around the world.
 If you're outside the US, you should have the equivalent of 3.0 GPA or higher on your university's grading scale.
 We set up this program to help single parents wanting to study not just in the United States but around the world.
-See website for details of annual scholarship and deadline dates as they vary with each term.
+See website for deadlines and other information.

 Six Surgery Scholarship - Toronto Cosmetic Surgery Institute

 SixSurgery, a leader in cosmetic and plastic surgery, will award a $1,000 scholarship to one deserving student who has demonstrated leadership in medical or health related fields.
 To apply, students must submit a 500-word short answer or 2-minute video answering a question related to the future of our industry.
 A winner will be selected according to their academic achievements, and their submission of a short essay or video presentation.
-New Deadline is June 15, 2022.
-Please click here on how to apply.
+See website for more details.

-Society of United Fishermen Memorial Scholarship - Annual
+Society of United Fishermen Memorial Scholarship (Heart's Delight, NL)

-There shall be awarded annually by this Society four scholarships of a value of $500.00 each.
+This shall be awarded annually by this Society four scholarships of a value of $500.00 each.
 These scholarships are awarded to children of members or deceased members of the Society.
 The scholarships are tenable at Memorial University of Newfoundland or any other institution of learning at which the student might wish to continue their studies in the year following graduation from high school.
 Further information and application forms may be obtained in writing to Elaine Traverse, Society of United Fishermen, P.O.
 Box 173, Hearts Delight, NL, A0B 2A0 phone number 709-588-2167.
-Annual deadline is October 31st each year.

 Stampede Auto Used Cars Dealers Scholarship

-Stewardship Association of Municipalities (SAM) Conservation Fund Scholarship - Annual
+Stewardship Association of Municipalities (SAM) Conservation Student Scholarship

 The first scholarship was awarded in 2015, and since then Stewardship Association of Municipalities has awarded annually a $1000 scholarship to a student from Newfoundland and Labrador whose interests, activities and post-secondary goals are focused on the conservation of habitat in this province.
 This Scholarship comes from the SAM Conservation Fund.
 To be eligible, students must be:

-1) Residents of Newfoundland and Labrador; 2) Is (or will be) enrolled in a post-secondary program 3) Must be committed to environmental conservation in NL.
-The link to the application package can be found on the website.
-See website for details.
+1) Residents of Newfoundland and Labrador; 2) Is (or will be) enrolled in a post-secondary program; 3) Must be committed to environmental conservation in NL.
+See website for deadlines and other information.

 In 2012, the Mining Association of Canada (MAC) and its members created the Paul Stothart Memorial Scholarship ($3,500 value) for university students interested in a career in mineral economics.
 The scholarship was established in memory of MAC’s former Vice President of Economic Affairs, Paul Stothart.
 Candidates must be enrolled in a Canadian university studying either a Bachelor or Master of Economics, or a Master of Business Administration (MBA), and must demonstrate an interest in mineral economics.
-Check website for more details
+See website for deadlines and other information.

 Patrick Tasker Masonic Educational Fund Scholarships